in4lio/yupp/doc/yueval-migration.md

 the language's caller-context mechanisms.
 There is no legacy dynamic-scope mode.

+## Security boundary

+Process only trusted input.
+Macro expressions and infix `{ Python }` expressions can execute Python, `($import ...)` can execute imported Python files, and `.yuconfig` files are Python scripts. yupp is not a sandbox.

+## Python 3 project migration

+When upgrading from the Python 2-compatible release:

+- remove dependencies on `future`, `past`, and the backport `builtins` package from templates and imported helper files;
+- update `.yuconfig` files and Python files loaded through `($import ...)` to valid Python 3, because both now execute only on Python 3;
+- regenerate cached outputs after changing runtimes.
+Set `force = True` in a trusted `.yuconfig` for one run, or update or remove the generated output, then restore normal cache behavior;
+- keep legacy macro-language integer suffixes such as `10L` if needed: they remain part of the yupp language even though Python source no longer accepts them.

 ## Language contract

 - A lambda captures the environment in which it is defined.
 Each full or